Pradeep7895/BridgeLabz-Training/README.md

 - Implement OOP concepts using classes, objects, and constructors

 ---
+## 📅 Day 11 — Scenario-Based Applications in C#

+> **Date:** 30/12/2025
+> **Topic:** Scenario-Based Problem Solving & Application Logic

+---

+### 🧩 What I Learned

+- 📚 **Library Management System (Scenario-Based):**
+  Designed and implemented the core logic for a library management system.
+The system allows users to select roles such as **Admin** and **User** and perform operations like:
+  - Adding new books
+  - Deleting existing books
+  - Updating book details
+  - Viewing available books
+  - Managing checked-out book records

+  This scenario helped in understanding role-based logic and CRUD-style operations.

+- 🧑‍🎓 **Student Quiz Grader:**
+  Implemented a quiz grading system where students enter their answers, and the system calculates the total score, percentage, and final result based on the responses.

+  This problem strengthened skills in input handling, conditional logic, loops, and result computation.

+---

+### 📝 Task for the Day

+- Solve scenario-based programming problems
+- Implement role-based logic and menu-driven programs
+- Calculate scores and percentages using conditional logic

+---
 ✨ *This repository serves as a daily learning journal for the training program.*